Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 What is the difference between file upload and document creation in DATEV DMS?

-The file upload stores the actual binary file.
-Document creation creates the professional DMS entry, including client reference, description, class, folder, period, and a link to the file.
+The file upload stores the binary file.
+Document creation creates the professional DMS entry, including client reference, description, class, folder, period, and a reference to the file.

 Can the workflow handle multiple attachments?

 Yes.
-The Split attachments code node converts all binary attachments from an email into individual n8n items.
+The attachment code node converts all archiveable binary attachments from an email into individual n8n items.
 Each attachment can then be processed separately in DATEV DMS.

 How is the correct DATEV client found?